Betterment/test_track_rails_client/README.md

 ### Using TestTrack with a new analytics tool

 TestTrack manages its own visitor identifier which is different from the identifier of your analytics tool.
 We recommend using TestTrack's visitor identifier as your analytics identifier when possible.
-Within TestTrack Rails Client, assignment events will trigger a call to `TestTrack.analytics.track_assignment` with a TestTrack visitor identifier.
+Within TestTrack Rails Client, assignment events will trigger a call to `TestTrack.analytics.track` with a TestTrack visitor identifier.
 To ensure that analytics events coming from within the browser have the right identifier, you must set the identifier when your analytics javascript library is loaded.

 Here's an example for how to do it with Mixpanel: